notreniev/proxy-shell/README.md

-This shell scripts provides rapid proxy and npm config settings via command line to work deal with npm downloads.
+This is a "pet project" based on necessity to provide fast configuration for proxy and npm config settings via command line to deal with npm downloads.

-Put it on the root of your user folder and call it like this:
+Put it on the root of your user folder and call it or run -i option to install on yout home user:

 Install:
 #   ./proxy.sh -i